Alex Browning: Casting

 The role of Alex Browning was the challenging part for the writers, since they wanted Alex to show a variety of differing emotions throughout the film.
-The role of Alex, the last one cast, went to Canadian actor Devon Sawa, who previously starred in the 1999 film Idle Hands.
+Initially the role of Alex, the last one cast, was given to Tobey Maguire, but later it went to Canadian actor Devon Sawa, who previously starred in the 1999 film Idle Hands.
 Sawa commented that when "[he] read the script on a plane, it just freaked him out" and "[he] went down and met Glen and Jim and [he] thought they were amazing and already had some great ideas".
 However, writers Glen Morgan and James Wong were still not sure about casting him, so asked him to perform again and reviewed his previous work.
 Morgan was amazed by his performance in Idle Hands and Sawa was hired.
 Sawa described his role as "in the beginning, [Alex] was kinda loopy and cotter, and you know, probably not the most popular guy in school.
 I think he might have been a dork, you know, doing their stuff and they had their own thing going and they're after the two beautiful girls in school, but there's no chance of that happening.
 I guess after the plane goes down, his world completely changes."
 Perry was amazed by Sawa's vulnerability in acting, describing him as "a very distinctive actor".
 "He's very loose and he's kind of a cut-up when he's not on camera; but the moment the camera's on, I'd never seen anybody to completely slide right through the moment."
 Perry added.
 The character's surname was based by writer Jeffrey Reddick to American director Tod Browning, who directed both horror classics Dracula and Freaks.
 Besides Alex, Wong also chose the name of Alex's best friend, Tod Waggner, as a reference to the director's first name.